Consultation, Exploring Options, Impact Assessment, and Unintended Consequences

 - The risk to a child living with inadequate parents needs to be balanced against the risk of the damage that would arise from enforced separation.

-- UK-only regulation might, if it were to increase the price of UK goods, lead to cheap unregulated goods coming in from abroad.
+- UK-only regulation might, if it were to increase the price of UK goods, lead to increased sales of cheaper unregulated goods from abroad.

 - A cull of ferrets on Rathlin Island ended up doubling the population because the remaining ones had more resources which encouraged additional breeding.